MarcinKilarski/Interactive-Website-Performance-Report/README.md

    - To navigate the report, use the ‘right’ and ‘left’ arrows on your keyboard to see the next and previous page, respectively.
 9. Using the report
    - In the 'View' mode, you can drill down into data shown in some charts, by right-clicking on it and selecting a 'Drill down' option.
 You can also drill down into a value specific value in charts, for example, traffic by hour on specific data of the week.
 To do it, select a value in a chart you would like to investigate in the chart, then by right-clicking on it and selecting a 'Drill down' option.
+   - From version 1.3, you can click on data in all charts and most tables to show only data on this page that relate to the specific data

 ## An Open-Source License

 License: MIT license

 If you are interested in making this Google Data Studio report template event better, feel free to contact me.
 It will be great to join forces with you on this amazing journey to help everyone easily prepare an interactive report template that shows the performance of any website.

+## Work in Progress

+### Version 1.4

+[Google Analytics (Basic pages, Blog, Goals, Ecommerce) & Google Ads & Google Search Console](https://datastudio.google.com/open/1tQ6uCHDo7lIpHNnmmPFlHLLpuE9iw3D2) - designed for any website that uses Google Analytics, has a blog, Goals and Enhanced Ecommerce set up in Google Analytics, uses Google Ads to promote this website online and has Google Search Console account set up.

+Changelog:

+- Adding page: Search Console

 ## Contributing